webyrd/cool-relational-interpreter-examples/README.md

 # cool-relational-interpreter-examples
-Fun, interesting, and thought-provoking examples of relational Scheme interpreters at work
+Fun, interesting, and thought-provoking examples of relational Scheme interpreters at work.